MDeadman/ComboCharts/README.md

 # ComboCharts

 **Note**: This is a very early work in progress, much of the work here will change and some of the functionality described is not yet functional.
 This project is very much a learning experience for me!
+Src folder and modular version coming very soon.

 **Note**: ComboCharts does not currently work with D3 4.0, use a 3.X version.
 Support for 4.0 coming soon™